-- (1) The Special Terms for Client's Application Procurements under Software Terms Other than Open Source shall be observed in the client's application procurements based on assignments by public contracting entities if these Special Terms and Conditions are referred to in the contract and to the extent that they have not in some respects been otherwise agreed upon in writing. - (2) These Special Terms and Conditions shall be used together with the General Terms and Conditions of Public IT Procurement.
+- (1) These Special Terms and Conditions shall be observed in the client's application procurements based on assignments by public contracting entities carried out for the client's needs and according to the client's requirements if these Special Terms and Conditions are referred to in the contract and to the extent that they have not in some respects been otherwise agreed upon in writing. - (2) These Special Terms and Conditions shall be used together with the General Terms and Conditions of Public IT Procurement.
+In case of any conflict, these Special Terms and Conditions shall take precedence over the above-mentioned General Terms and Conditions of Public IT Procurement with regard to their corresponding content.